-EA* Hotel with free accommodation and board for 2 years.
-Buildings in the run-down seaside holiday resort of Blackpool (UK) are really cheap.
-I’ve bought a 17 bedroom hotel with dining room, lounge and bar for £130k.
-Assuming a 7% rental yield, this works out at about £45 per person per month rent.
-Factoring in bills, catering, and a modest stipend/entertainment budget, living costs should be as low as £5700/person/year (or lower for people sharing rooms).
+EA* Hotel with free accommodation and board for up to 2 years.
+Buildings in the seaside holiday resort of Blackpool (UK) are really cheap.
+Last year, Founder Greg Colbourn bought a 17 bedroom hotel with dining room, lounge and bar for £130k.
+With catering, cleaning, management, bills, and a modest stipend, we are able to host people for < £500/person/month.

-– self-study economics, philosophy, science, AI, programming etc, in order to contribute to future efforts in various EA cause areas, without having to worry about – or waste time – getting (mostly irrelevant or menial) paid work in order to fund themselves
+– further their education, via self-study, in fields such as economics, philosophy, science, AI, programming etc, in order to contribute to future efforts in various charitable activities related to Effective Altruism (EA), without having to worry about – or waste time – getting mostly irrelevant paid work in order to fund themselves;

-– immerse themselves in desk-based research/writing on an EA-related subject without having to worry about fundraising, a job, grants, teaching, tenure etc.
+– immerse themselves in desk-based research on an EA-related subject without having to worry about fundraising, a job, grants, teaching, tenure etc;

-– work on a mostly software or research based start-up/project(/phase of a project) without having to worry about runway (be it for profit with a view to earning to give, or an EA-aligned charity)
+– work on a mostly software or research based charitable project without having to worry about runway.

 Whilst some kind of pledge to work on useful EA things is required (“I pledge to work towards doing the most good that I can whilst staying at the hotel”), there is no formal requirement for people to produce more value than is put in to help them.
 Given the low costs involved, it’s a fairly low bar to clear anyhow.
 And just one major success will make the whole thing worth it.
 A useful analogy might be a catered and managed university residence (paid for by a grant), or perhaps even New York’s Chelsea Hotel, which produced billions of dollars worth of art, despite many guests not paying rent (and was an inspiration for this project).

-Regarding quality of life, Blackpool may be fairly dull most of the year (outside holiday season), but given ~10-20 EAs living together, a vibrant community can be built around the hotel itself (some rooms will be left for short term visitors).
+Blackpool may be fairly dull most of the year (outside holiday season), but with ~15-20 EAs staying at the hotel at any one time, a vibrant community has been built around the hotel itself.
 More detail here.